Once you try these Chocolate Chip Pudding Cookies, you’ll insist on making cookies with pudding in the mix again and again. It has magical powders.

 - 1 teaspoon baking soda

 - 3/4 cup brown sugar

 - 1 3.4 oz package instant vanilla pudding

 - 2 cups chocolate chips

 - Preheat oven to 350F.
 Line a cookie sheet with a non-stick baking sheet.

 - Sift together flour and baking soda; set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment, cream together butter and sugars until light and fluffy.
 Add in pudding and beat until well blended.
-Add eggs and vanilla.
+Add eggs and vanilla, mix again.

 - Add flour mixture slowly until well incorporated.
 Add chocolate chips and beat just until they are incorporated.